 And if you’re on a date and want to really convince this person to like you, go to Manhatta after you’re done skating.
 This upscale French spot with a beautiful view saves its bar seats for walk-ins, and you have a pretty good chance of getting drinks and snacks without too much of a wait.
 (If you want a table in the dining room, you should make a reservation well in advance.)
 Ice skating and an impressive dinner on the 60th floor of a building?
 Sounds like a pretty good date to us.

 fort greene: Matinee movies & beer

 When you get hungry, walk down Fulton Street or Flatbush Avenue and you’ll find a bunch of great restaurants.
 There’s Habana Outpost for Cuban sandwiches, or the original location of Emily for pizza if you go a few blocks east.
-If you’re with a group and want someplace to drink and play pool, Kings Beer Hall is spacious and also has some very good hot dogs.

 Say you’re looking for more of a food-court-style experience, Dekalb Market is right there, too.
 This is one of the better food halls in the city, because they have a range of quality options and it doesn’t feel like the world could end there at any given time.
 Our favorite stalls are BK Jani, Bunsmith, Kotti Doner, and the outpost of Katz’s.